ECE445L/ECE445L-F22-Final-Lab/Lab07.md

    2. All components must have labels (U1, R1, C1, J1, etc) shown in both the schematic and board
    3. Each IC should have a bypass cap placed as close to the component as possible (look at your component's datasheet to find the recommended size of each bypass capacitor)
    4. For resistors, specify impedance (10k ohms), wattage (1/4 watt), and tolerance (5%)
-   5. For capacitors specify capacitance (100uF, tolerance (20%), and material (cermaic, tantalum, electrolytic, etc)
+   5. For capacitors specify capacitance (100uF, tolerance (20%), and material (ceramic, tantalum, electrolytic, etc)
 3. Review the datasheets of your components to determine the values of bypass capacitors to improve performance
 4. Be clear how the system will be powered and how the system can be turned on and off.
 You must use a regulator on the PCB.
 The typical configuration has a battery or USB plug into the PCB, and off-board power switch, and then the LM2937-3.3 regulator for the 3.3V supply
 5. If the operator needs to use the reset button, bring the reset pin out to a user-reachable negative logic switch
+6. Create a system diagram to illustrate how your hardware will interact with hypothetical low level drivers

-### Preparation Deliverables
+### 3.1 Preparation Deliverables

 1. Bill of materials
 2. Open your schematic (`.sch`) file and show that it passes ERC